conceptcartography/conceptcartography/docs/concepts/epistemic-advantage-thesis.md

 ## 📖 Definitions

-> "Some standpoints, specifically the standpoints of marginalized or oppressed groups, are epistemically advantaged (at least in some contexts)" (Intemann, 2010, p.
-783)
+> "Some standpoints, specifically the standpoints of marginalized or oppressed groups, are epistemically advantaged (at least in some contexts)" (Intemann 2010, 783).

 ## 🔗 Relations